bnahill/PyCortexMDebug/README.md

 All field values are displayed at the correct lengths as provided by the SVD files.
 Also, tab completion exists for nearly everything!
 When in doubt, run `svd help`.

+### TODO

+Enable writing to registers and individual fields

+### Bugs

+There are probably a few.
+All planning, writing, and testing of this was done in an afternoon.
+There may be some oddities in working with non-STM32 parts.
+I'll play with this when I start working with other controllers again.
+If something's giving you trouble, describe the problem and it shall be fixed.

 ## DWT
 The ARM Data Watchpoint and Trace Unit (DWT) offers data watchpoints and a series of gated cycle counters.
 For now, I only support the raw cycle counter but facilities are in place to make use of others.
 As this is independent of the